-Your uterus is a muscle and starts to tone up in readiness for labour and birth.
+Your uterus is a muscle and it starts to tone up in pregnancy in readiness for labour and birth.
 You may experience what is known as ‘Braxton Hicks’ practice contractions from as early as 20 weeks of pregnancy, where you might feel your bump hardening or feeling tighter, in an irregular type of pattern.

 Although Braxton Hicks are not a sign that labour is necessarily imminent, they may increase in intensity as labour starts.

 Contractions can feel like period cramps when they start.
 They may begin under your bump and be quite irregular at first.
 They can stop for hours and then restart themselves the next day or in the evening.
-In the early stages of labour they often vary in length and strength too, before your uterus gets into a more regular and rhythmic pattern.
+In the early stages of labour they often vary in length and strength, too, before your uterus gets into a more regular and rhythmic pattern.

 For first time mums your contractions should be coming approximately every 3 minutes in a regular pattern for labour to be established and continuous.

-For second time or more mums, contractions may be slightly less frequent, but if you are unsure call your midwife or maternity unit to discuss how you are feeling and to make a plan for your labour.
+For second time or more mums, contractions may be slightly less frequent but, if you are unsure, call your midwife or maternity unit to discuss how you are feeling and to make a plan for your labour.

 Waters breaking (spontaneous rupture of membranes)